Business Credit Cards Do They Make Sense For Your Business????

 - You must file for your business license - and that is the form that is given to your bank (if you are an LLC or other type of entity.
 As a "dba" - you don't have to give them a copy of the business license - but if you do, make sure the business license says "Judy Musgrove dba Cover To Cover" (this is a little thing I learned after the fact)

 - Ok, this is a given - but I can't tell you how many small business entrepreneurs do not do this - set up your accounting software!
 Quickbooks is one of the best out there - but you can use Quicken or any other type of accounting software - make sure that the software will handle your activities - like inventory, invoicing, automatic payments etc.

+A second resource that I find helpful is the U.S. News and World Reports article.
 If you are a newly formed business and or a well established business - you may want to consider a business credit card - but keep this in mind - the interest rates are higher - if you pay off your card within that 30 day window - then the interest rate is truly a mute point.
 According to the U.S. News & World Report - the following article describes the best business credit cards for 2018.